Your new smart meter

 - The scheduled installation may change in the event of unforeseen circumstances or weather.
 In this case, we’ll contact you to reschedule your installation.
 If additional work is required, we’ll notify you.

 - The technician will notify you when they arrive and before interrupting your power supply.
-You may experience a power outage of 30 minutes up to three hours.
+You may experience a power outage of one to three hours.

 - After the installation you’ll be informed that your new meter is installed, or if more work is needed, via a notice in your letterbox.